-When CIRM's Alpha Stem Cell Clinic Network was launched in the 2015, the prevailing need was to develop operational expertise for rapidly launching and executing patient-centered cell and gene therapy clinical trials at California's leading academic clinical research institutions18.
-The network was successfully expanded to 5 sites across 6 institutions and has supported the treatment of over 750 patients across 100 cell and gene trials from first-in-human academic trials to industry-sponsored post-marketing studies.
+When CIRM's Alpha Stem Cell Clinic Network was launched in 2015, the prevailing need was to develop operational expertise for rapidly launching and executing patient-centered cell and gene therapy clinical trials at California's leading academic clinical research institutions.
+The network was successfully expanded to 5 sites across 6 institutions and has supported the treatment of over 750 patients across 100 cell and gene therapy trials from first-in-human academic trials to industry-sponsored post-marketing studies.

 CIRM will expand the Alpha Clinics Network and will build a network of Community Care Centers of Excellence to ensure broad participation from California's diverse patient communities.
-While separate objectives with independent outcome measures, the expansion of Alpha Stem Cell Clinics and establishment of Community Care Centers are highly synergistic and will be addressed in tandem.
-The Alpha Stem Cell Clinics and Community Care Centers of Excellence will collaboratively achieve the goals of enabling innovative clinical research in regenerative medicine, increasing diverse patient access to transformative therapies, improving patient navigation of clinical trials19, fostering collaborations between basic scientists and clinicians, educating the public and medical staff about emerging regenerative medicine approaches in the context of medical care and reinforcing the objectives of promoting equitable access to clinical trials and treatments to a diverse population.
-These clinical infrastructure progams will support the specialized training of a clinical research and healthcare workforce that is well trained to best serve patients who participate in regenerative medicine clinical trials or receive approved treatments.
+With separate objectives and independent outcome measures, the expansion of Alpha Stem Cell Clinics and establishment of Community Care Centers are highly synergistic and will be addressed in tandem.
+The Alpha Stem Cell Clinics and Community Care Centers of Excellence will collaboratively achieve the goals of enabling innovative clinical research in regenerative medicine, increasing diverse patient access to transformative therapies, improving patient navigation of clinical trials, fostering collaborations between basic scientists and clinicians, educating the public and medical staff about emerging regenerative medicine approaches in the context of medical care and reinforcing the objectives of promoting equitable access to clinical trials and approved treatments for a diverse population.
+These clinical infrastructure programs will support the specialized training of a clinical research and healthcare workforce that is well trained to best serve patients who participate in regenerative medicine clinical trials or receive approved treatments.
+They will also present opportunities for enhancing certification and accreditation standards in collaboration with academic institutions and stakeholders such as professional societies.
 CIRM will support the Alpha Clinics Networks to establish competency hubs for technical expertise, facilities, and resources necessary to support novel clinical trial design.

-It is well recognized that geographic disparities in clinical trial sites as well as and limited focus on community outreach and education about clinical trials have been shown to impede patient participation and contribute to the well-documented low participation20 of under-represented patients in some studies^{21,22}.
+It is well recognized that geographic disparities in clinical trial sites as well as limited focus on community outreach and education about clinical trials impede patient participation and contribute to the well-documented low participation of under-represented patients in some studies.
 Ultimately, lack of diversity in the clinical setting could significantly impact the success of trials, their likelihood for approval, and/or subsequent rate of long-term success.
-Thus, there is a need for expansion of clinical trial sites, and community involvement and outreach.
+Thus, there is a need for expansion of clinical trial sites, and increased community involvement and outreach.